CLASP Project #1: SunRISE Ground Radio Lab (GRL)

 Prerequisites:

 Project Description: Parker Solar Probe (PSP) is the closest object ever launched to our Sun.
-Our project is seeking a student to contribute to investigating switchbacks using magnetic and plasma measurements aboard PSP and Solar Orbiter.
-The student will help with collecting, processings and analyzing data, contribute to preparing manuscripts for publication, as well as for presentations at international conferences.
+Our project is seeking an intern to contribute to investigating switchback evolution using magnetic and plasma measurements aboard PSP and Solar Orbiter.
+The intern will help with collecting, processings and analyzing data, contribute to preparing manuscripts for publication, as well as for presentations at international conferences.

 Research Mode: In Lab